Skip to main content

 Prompt suggestions

-When you first open a session, a grayed-out example command appears in the prompt input to help you get started.
-Claude Code picks this from your project’s git history, so it reflects files you’ve been working on recently.
-After Claude responds, suggestions continue to appear based on your conversation history, such as a follow-up step from a multi-part request or a natural continuation of your workflow.
+When you first open a session, Claude Code shows a grayed-out example command in the prompt input to help you get started.
+It picks this from your project’s git history, so the example reflects files you’ve been working on recently.
+After Claude responds, Claude Code can suggest your next prompt based on your conversation history, such as a follow-up step from a multi-part request or a natural continuation of your workflow.

-• Press Tab to accept the suggestion, or press Enter to accept and submit
+• Press Tab or Right arrow to place the suggestion in the prompt input, then Enter to submit

 • Start typing to dismiss it